 In that initializer, the first thing to do is to make sure we initialize cmd2.
-That's what the super().\\init\\() line does.
-Then we create an attribute to hold our setting, and then add a description of our setting to the settable dictionary.
-If our attribute name isn't in settable, then it won't be treated as a setting.
+That's what the super().init() line does.
+Next create an attribute to hold the setting.
+Finally, call the add_settable() method with a new instance of a Settable() class.
 Now if you run the script, and enter the set command to see the settings, like this: